Japanese traditional music and dance

 Nihon-buyo is the artistic Japanese dance.

-On a stage or in a Japanese room, one or some dancers worn Kimono dance.
+On a stage or in a Japanese room, one or some dancers worn Kimono dance to Japanese music.

 The dance originally came from Kabuki, and the movement and music resemble it.